BrajRaj89/Quiz-Master/README.md

 # Quiz-Master
-i developed this Quiz web using html css and javascript
+I developed this Quiz web using html css and javascript